 Monday, October 5: Last day to register to vote

 Tuesday, October 13: First day of early voting by personal appearance

-*note: Early Voting has been extended by order of the Governor
+*note: Early Voting has been extended to a total of 3 weeks by order of the Governor

 Friday, October 23: Last day to apply for ballot by mail (received at Elections office, not postmarked)